josephedwardchang/EntityFramework.Utilities/README.md

 ## The goal

 Add support for SQLite EF provider (included here is System.Data.SQLite) to perform bulk operations (Insert, Update).

-Add support for Async Tasks for the bulk operations Use .Net v4.5 minimum
+Add support for Async Tasks for the bulk operations.

+Use .Net v4.5 minimum.

 ## Installing